Drop-ins, cafes and centres

 Women are much more likely to breastfeed for longer when they have their partner’s support.
 This leads to a greater sense of achievement for mum, and health benefits for both mum and baby.
 It can be a bonding experience for the whole family.

-Practical ways partners can help
+Practical ways partners can help with breastfeeding

 Go to antenatal or breastfeeding sessions.
 Some sessions are organised especially for dads.
 Ask your midwife, or at your local Children’s Centre, for further details.
 Learning the same information as your partner and discussing it together can be really helpful, especially in the early days when everything is very new and sometimes feels overwhelming.